deepmodeling/dpdata/README.md

 A relative length that determines the length the box size change in each frame.
 It is just a fraction and doesn't have unit.
 Typlicaly, for cubic box with side length `side_length` ,  `side_length` will increase or decrease a random value from the intervel `[-side_length*box_pert_fraction, side_length*box_pert_fraction]`.

 It will also change the shape of the box.
 That means an orthogonal box will become a non-orthogonal box after perturbing.
 The angle of inclination of the box is a random variable.
 `box_pert_fraction` is also relating to the probability distribution function of the angle.

-See more details about how it will change the box below.
+### `atom_pert_distance`

-### `atom_pert_fraction`
+unit:Angstrom.
+Determine the distance atoms move in each frame.
-A relative length that determines the length atom moves in each frame.
-It is just a fraction and doesn't have unit.
-Typlicaly, for a cubic box with side length `side_length` , the mean value of the distance that atom  moves is approximate `a*atom_pert_fraction`.
+The mean value of the distance that atom  moves is about `atom_pert_distance`.

 ### `atom_pert_style`
-The probability distribution function used to change atom coordinates. available options:`'uniform' 'normal' 'const'`.
+The probability distribution function used to change atom coordinates. available options:`'uniform', 'normal', 'const'`.
 The direction atoms move and box deformation is random.